The price of gold has dropped sharply, but the bear market appears to be nearing its end.

 -13.11%

-Given the TCI+ analysis, it seems that the purchase of gold in the levels of $1,320 to $1,350 per ounce can be proven really profitable for trading.
-The first target is $1,419.
-The second target is $1,459.
+Based on the TCI+ analysis, buying gold between $1,320 and $1,350 per ounce could be very profitable for trading.
+The first target price is $1,419, and the second target is $1,459.

 ◘ Giorgos Protonotarios, Financial Analyst